Shabab Al-Ordon SC: Stadium

 Shabab Al-Ordon plays their home games at King Abdullah II Stadium in Amman.
 The stadium was constructed in 1998 with a capacity of 13,000 people.

-Kits
+Identity

 Shabab Al-Ordon's home kit is all red and white stripes, while their away kit is all black and white stripes.

+On 16 July 2026, Shabab Al-Ordon unveiled a new logo.